Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/Filamentalist_FAQ.md

   ### CheeseFrog's
   https://github.com/juliusjj25/ERCF-Pregate-Sensors

-  This is what I use.
+  This is what SkiBikePrint uses (SkiBikeMake on Discord).
 It is simple and works great.
 It requires the "bumped" lever style Omron D2F microswitches.
 Great for a new build.
 Retrofitting this onto an existing ERCF requires a tear down of the unit to replace the filament path portion of the blocks as well as the latches.
 I did it the brute force way and trimmed my existing latches back with clippers and "muscled" the filament path parts out and back in to the blocks.
 The brute force approach may not be for everyone!

   <img src="https://github.com/Enraged-Rabbit-Community/ERCF_v2/blob/d43d10075f9a9581f6db1cd0bece84393a75faaf/Recommended_Options/Filamentalist_Rewinder/Assets/CheeseFrog%20Sensors.jpg" width="500" height="350">